inc2734/snow-monkey-blocks/readme.txt

 * Recent posts (Can be used only with Snow Monkey)
 * Pickup slider (Can be used only with Snow Monkey)
 * Categories list
+* Contents outline (Can be used only with Snow Monkey)

 = Section blocks =